 - I am clueless as to what it even means to “market myself effectively.”-

 Before we get into this, we need to talk about what marketing is really used for, and why you gotta dig in and get ‘er done.–

 In order to do that, I'd like to start with a little anecdote that makes me want to stab my eyes out, but I'll tell it anyway because it's good for you.–

-About 5 or 6 years ago, I was heading up the marketing efforts for a small company in the Philadelphia area.
+Once upon a time, I was heading up the marketing efforts for a company in Philadelphia.
 I was working to complete rebrand the company from head to toe, reposition ourselves within the local market, build awareness, and, most importantly, drive sales.
 Mind you, this was before the public had access to Facebook, and long before Twitter hit the scene.